 Before the new rune system (also known as Runes Reforged), sites and services verified account ownership by asking a user to rename either a rune or a mastery page to a specific string.
-When the new rune system came out, Riot removed the respective endpoints making that approach no longer feasible and gave us third-party-code as a replacement while we wait for Riot's OAuth2 solution.
+When the new rune system came out, Riot removed the respective endpoints making that approach no longer feasible and gave us third-party-code as a replacement while Riot's OAuth2 solution becomes generally available.

 The basics of the new system is identical to the old system, you generate a string on your end, ask the user to input it and then confirm that action using the third-party-code endpoint.

 The string you generate is completely up to you, but it has to be less than 255 characters and it can only contains letters from the English alphabet, numbers and the dash (-) character.
 We generally recommend using a UUID as it aligns with these rules, most programming languages have a built-in library to generate them and they are unique enough to a point where you don't have to worry about collision.